waynodiablo/Oystercard/boris_bikes/boris_bikes_stage_6.md

 ## Stage 6:  Dealing with Broken Bikes

-There two more user stories that are specific to just stations and bikes, but have to deal with broken bikes.
+There are two more user stories that are specific to just stations and bikes, but have to deal with broken bikes.

 ```
 As a maintainer of the system,